mushipeas/putio_autodelete/README.md

 It is recommended that you set up a `config.ini` file and use `putio_autodelete -c config.ini` to run the script in any automation, especially if directory exclusions are important to you.
 Directory exclusions cannot be set up without the config file.

+### Usage as part of another program:

+Once installed, it can be imported into a project with:

+    import putio_autodelete

+The main function `auto_delete` can be run from the module.
+It is defined as follows:

+    def auto_delete(oauth_token: str, max_age: "num", dryrun: bool, excluded_dirs: list=[])
+       Deletes files older than max_age days from the putio account associated with the oauth_token.
+The folders (NOT their contents) in excluded_dirs will be left even if they match the age criteria.
+Returns True if files have been found/deleted matching the age criteria.
+False if no files were found.